JuanVDW/PCNSE/Interface-Configuration.md

   * If ath Monitoring detects a failure, FW will switch to the higher metric route until the lower metric path is restored.
   * Path Monitoring can be configured under: Network > Virtual Routers > Static Routes > Add
     * On the bottom of the static route configuration, click the check on Path Monitoring
     * Multiple failure conditions can be added.
-Sngle or multiple source/dest entries can be set as criteria. select either 'any' or 'all' when configuring more than one condition.
+Single or multiple source/dest entries can be set as criteria.
+Select either 'any' or 'all' when configuring more than one condition.
-*On the source IP, a drop-down provides all IP's configured on the firewall.
-Generally the IP on the interface being configured for path monitoring is selected.

-Add the destination IP to send ping requests

-Set interval for ping interval and ping counts.
+    * Set interval for ping interval and ping counts

-If the lowest metric link fails monitoring, and then is restored, the 'Preemptive hold time' setting will be the timeout that the firewall will wait before failing traffic back to the lower metric link.
+  * If the lowest metric link fails monitoring, and then is restored, the 'Preemptive hold time' setting will be the timeout that the firewall will wait before failing traffic back to the lower metric link.
 This is defaulted to 2 minutes, but can be changed.
+* Troubleshooting Routing
+* The 'More Runtime Stats' on the Network > Virtual Routers page will pull up a new screen to show the stats on the current VR.
+  * Routing and Route table has all known routes (RIB)
+  * Forwarding Table has all routes of where traffic will be forwarded to (FIB)
+  * Static Route Monitoring tab will show the status of all Path Monitors configured.